-Make a difference in the lives of young children and work in an early intervention or preschool setting.
+Make a difference in the lives of young children

 - Identify typical and atypical milestones in child development;